 - Arizona and Hawaii in the US

-The UTC Method
+The UTC Method (Manual)

-- Convert your local time to UTC
+- Convert your local time to UTC (subtract your offset)

-- Add or subtract the target timezone's offset
+- Add the target timezone's UTC offset

 Frequently Asked Questions